tnnHiu/tnnHiu/README.md

 -------------------------
 📚      I am a student at Vietnam Korea University of Information and Communication Technology
 -------------------------
-👨‍💻      Main languages: Kotlin, Java, C++
+👨‍💻      Main languages: Kotlin, Java, C++, Dart
 -------------------------
 ⛹️‍♂️🎶 I like to play basketball and listen to music
 -------------------------